Pillar Guide

 These five all underwrite iGaming MIDs at production volume in 2026 and have actual operator references in regulated markets.
 The first comparison sets the dimensions; the paragraphs below it explain the fit.

-Worldpay runs prebuilt integrations with SoftSwiss, EveryMatrix, and OpenBet, and its underwriting handles UKGC- and MGA-licensed books at production volume.
+Worldpay's gaming practice carries 200+ gaming operators, with heritage references like Ladbrokes and Coral, and its underwriting handles UKGC- and MGA-licensed books at production volume.
 Settlement is T+7 or longer, deposit fees blend 1.5 to 3.5 percent.
-Reserves at 5 to 10 percent are the negotiable starting point, not the floor.
+Reserves run 8 to 15 percent — among the heaviest of the card acquirers here, and a negotiable starting point rather than a floor.
 The trade-off operators report is slower settlement and a six-month migration cost to switch out once embedded.

 Where Nuvei wins is iGaming-specific tooling.
 Network tokenization, 3DS exemption flows, and a published VAMP playbook addressing the April 2026 threshold change.
 Pricing is custom in the same 1.5 to 3.5 percent band as Worldpay; settlement is T+7 or longer.
 The differentiator operators reference is approval-rate uplift on versus generic acquirers, sourced from Nuvei's own benchmarks rather than independent measurement.